 And finally, another interesting angle for us will be studying the spread of radiation from the atomic bombs during World War II, tying both these topics together.

-Any resources we use above and beyond that are only if Sarah is interested, and not anything we do “formally.”
+Any resources we use above and beyond that are only if Ashar is interested, and not anything we do “formally.”

 Our reading will focus on the topics mentioned above – World War II, epidemiology, and Llama Geometry.
 When we can, we’re going to continue something that has worked incredibly well for us, which is reading something and then watching any movie or TV portrayal of it we can find and comparing and contrasting.